spryker/spryker-docs/docs/scos/dev/guidelines/security-guidelines.md

 * `HttpConstants::GLUE_HTTP_STRICT_TRANSPORT_SECURITY_ENABLED`
 * `HttpConstants::GLUE_HTTP_STRICT_TRANSPORT_SECURITY_CONFIG`

-## Secure the Back Office application
+## Access the Back Office

-The Back Office application serves as an administration panel and as such we highly recommend adding an extra layer of security by introducing VPN, IP whitelisting or additional authentication.
-With this control in place, the Back Office application will be accessible only to authorised users, preventing it from being widely accessible externally to everyone with access on the internet.
+The Back Office application serves as an administration panel.
+So, we highly recommend adding an extra layer of security by introducing a VPN, IP whitelisting, or additional authentication.
+This ensures that only authorized users have access to the Back Office.

 ## Security Headers